lee-zhg/watson-voicebot/README.md

     !["watson-voicebot-architecture"](docs/images/twilio07.png)

-1. Copy and paste the `SIP trunking configuration` section of your `Watson Assistant Voice Integration` page(see the screen shot below).
+1. `SIP URI` information can be located in the `SIP trunking configuration` section of your `Watson Assistant Voice Integration` page(see the screen shot below).
 The subject will be covered in the coming section.

     !["watson-voicebot-architecture"](docs/images/watson-assistant06.png)